Living in Los Feliz Neighborhood Los Angeles

-If you drove through Los Feliz without knowing its history, you’d hardly be able to tell the significant role the neighborhood and its residents played in the early days of the motion picture industry.
-There are no shrines, statues or tacky symbols to memorialize the birthplace of Mickey Mouse.
-If you pay close attention, you might spot a few modest historic landmark signs denoting the small parcels of land where humble workshops once stood.
-As the story goes, those early outfits moved across town and morphed into much larger studios.
+If you drove through Los Feliz without knowing its history, you'd hardly be able to tell the significant role the neighborhood -- and its residents -- played in the early days of the motion picture industry.
+There are no shrines, statues, or tacky symbols to memorialize the birthplace of Mickey Mouse.
+If you pay close attention, you might spot a few modest historical landmark signs denoting places humble workshops once stood.

-Los Feliz has cozy vibe; it feels like a small town that just happens to be nestled within the borders of the second largest city in the United States.
+Los Feliz has a cozy vibe; it feels like a small town nestled within the borders of the United States' second-largest city.
 There are no tall, sun-blocking buildings here.
-Instead, you’ll find charming homes, tree-lined streets and a walker-friendly business district with many delightful (and locally-owned) restaurants and shops.
+Instead, you'll find charming homes, tree-lined streets, and a compact business district with many delightful (and locally-owned) restaurants and shops.

 This low-key hamlet is rich in history.
-From its humble beginnings to today, the Los Feliz neighborhood is a hip place where artists, musicians and actors settle before they make it big.
-If you live in Los Feliz, you never know, you might share a yoga class with someone who will someday walk a red carpet.
+From its humble beginnings to today, the Los Feliz neighborhood is a hip place where artists, musicians, and actors settle before (and after) they make it big.
+If you live in Los Feliz, you might share a yoga class with someone who someday walks the red carpet of an award ceremony (or already has).

 Los Feliz is Centrally-Located

-Los Feliz, CA rests just below the southern slopes of Griffith Park, centrally-located in Los Angeles.
-The area is easily accessible via major thoroughfare streets and Interstate 5 to the east.
+Los Feliz rests just below the southern slopes of Griffith Park, centrally located in Los Angeles.
+The area is easily accessible via major thoroughfares, the 101 Freeway to the west, and Interstate 5 to the east.
 Yep, getting in and out of Los Feliz is easy.
-You can enjoy living in a relaxed neighborhood but still have quick access to Downtown Los Angeles (DTLA), Hollywood, the Valleys (San Fernando and San Gabriel) - and with a little extra drive time - Los Angeles County's iconic beaches.
+You can enjoy living in a laid-back community and still have quick access to Downtown Los Angeles, Hollywood, and the Valleys (San Fernando and San Gabriel).
+With a little extra drive time, Los Angeles County's iconic beaches are within reach, too.

 Los Feliz Weather